CMC Markets

-CMC Markets plc is a UK-based financial services company that offers online trading in shares, spread betting, contracts for difference (CFDs) and foreign exchange across world markets.
-CMC is headquartered in London, with hubs in Sydney and Singapore.
+CMC Markets plc is a UK-based financial services company that offers online trading in shares, spread betting, contracts for difference (CFDs), and foreign exchange across global markets.
+The company is headquartered in London, with hubs in Sydney and Singapore.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-1989–2000: Early years
+1989–2001: Early years

-CMC Markets was founded in 1989 by Peter Cruddas, then 35 years old, as a Foreign Exchange market maker under the name Currency Management Corporation.
-The name was later abbreviated to CMC and officially rebranded as CMC Markets in 2005.
-According to The Financial Times, Cruddas started the company with just £10,000 in initial capital.
+The company was founded in 1989 by Peter Cruddas as a foreign exchange market maker under the name Currency Management Corporation.
+The firm later adopted the CMC name and was rebranded as CMC Markets in 2005.
+According to The Financial Times, Cruddas started the company with £10,000 in initial capital.

-In 1992, the company obtained regulatory authorization in the UK from the AFBD, which was later renamed the Financial Services Authority (FSA).

 In 1996, CMC Markets launched a real-time FX trading platform, claiming to have conducted the first-ever online FX trade.
-The company positioned itself as a pioneer in internet-based trading with its proprietary MarketMaker software.
+Its proprietary MarketMaker software became central to the company's early internet-based trading business.

 Between 1996 and 2000, the company's subsidiary, Information Internet Limited, licensed the MarketMaker software to several banks.
-However, in 2000, Cruddas consolidated ownership of the subsidiary and integrated it into CMC Markets as its internal IT division, ensuring exclusive use of its technology.
+In 2000, Cruddas consolidated ownership of the subsidiary and integrated it into CMC Markets as its internal IT division, giving CMC exclusive use of its technology.

 In 2000, CMC Markets introduced contracts for difference (CFDs) and, by 2001, launched online spread betting on financial markets.
-These additions significantly changed the company's business model, establishing derivative products as its primary focus.
+These additions expanded the company's offering to include derivative products.
 In the same year, Peter Cruddas announced his retirement.